rginnow/rginnow/README.md

 :sparkles: Started coding around 2007\
 :books: Earned a Bachelor's Degree in Computer Information Systems in 2024\
-:bullseye: Aiming to make my name in the Laravel community by developing software that businesses love
+:dart: Aiming to make my name in the Laravel community by developing software that businesses love

 &nbsp;